jpiechowka/python-wordlist-generator/README.md

 # Python wordlist generator
 Python script to generate wordlists to crack passwords using utilities like hashcat.
+It will generate multiple wordlists using ProcessPoolExecutor with unique words and then merge them in one big list.

 ### Usage
 Just run it with Python 3.
 No additional dependencies are required.